Myndex/apca-introduction/analysis.md

-# Derailed analysis of APCA
+# Response to xi's Analysis of APCA
 ### _(rebuttal to xi's analysis)_

-Below is user xi's analysis of APCA, which we find flawed and misleading for a number of reasons.
-He abstracts the math and/or creates his own version of the math and eliminates many of the key properties of the APCA method in performing his "analysis."
-But then he goes further to create his own separate contrast math and claims it is a "version" of WCAG_2, which it is not.
-What it is, is a crude and incomplete attempt to reverse engineer the APCA contrast curves, and then used to makes claims that APCA is similar to WCAG 2.
-In short, on the face of it, his analysis quoted below appears to be disingenuous, and my concern is that it serves to obfuscate and confuse anyone reading his analysis.
+Below is xi's analysis of APCA with corrections and commentary.
+The analysis contains significant methodological errors: key APCA components are removed or modified before comparison, an unsupported flare value is introduced, and `Math.exp()` is applied in a way that destroys perceptual uniformity.
+The result is a comparison that does not reflect APCA's actual behavior.

+Additionally, xi constructs a modified version of WCAG 2's math and presents it as a "version" of WCAG 2, when it is actually an incomplete reverse-engineering of APCA's contrast curves — making the subsequent claim that APCA is "not that different from WCAG 2" circular.

-The repo was forked to point out the flaws and misconceptions he presents.
-His original statements are quoted & in italics.
+This fork was created to correct these errors. xi's original statements are quoted and in italics.

-For the rebuttal to his recent blog post, please see [**Math Lies and Video**](https://github.com/Myndex/apca-introduction/blob/main/Math_Lies_and_Video.md)
+For the rebuttal to his recent blog post, please see [**Math Errors and Corrections**](https://github.com/Myndex/apca-introduction/blob/main/Math_Errors_and_Corrections.md)

 -----
 > ## _Detailed analysis of APCA (2022-07-16)_